hkbelagali/propaq/docs/guides/index.md

     ---

-    The truncator pipeline: weight, coefficient, frequency, term and monomial budgets, and how flushes are triggered.
+    The truncator pipeline: weight, coefficient, frequency truncators, and how flushes are triggered.

 -   __[Noise models](noise.md)__